-The first time using a French press can be a bit confusing.
-When do you push that little plunger down?
+How long do you let a French press steep before pushing the plunger?
 Do you push it immediately or do you wait a little?
-Luckily it’s not too complicated if you know what it does.
+Luckily it’s not too complicated.
 Here’s what you need to know.

 A French press brews coffee by steeping the grounds in the water for an extended period of time.
 Pushing down the plunger separates the grounds and liquid so it stops the brewing process.
 In general, waiting four minutes before pressing the plunger yields the right strength and taste of coffee.